-We strive to provide a home-like environment for our residents, offering opportunities to make daily choices about meals, activities and access to all our community has to offer.
+We strive to provide a homelike environment for our residents, offering opportunities to make daily choices about meals, activities and access to all our community has to offer, including:

 - Panoramic views of the Oakland Hills and San Francisco Bay

-- Secure courtyards and patios allowing residents and their families to enjoy beautiful outdoor spaces
+- Secure courtyards and patios to enjoy beautiful outdoor spaces

-- A variety of activities and exercise classes that keep residents engaged and active
+- A variety of activities and exercise classes to stay engaged and active

 - Trips to local museums, restaurants and sporting events